Jewish insurgency in Mandatory Palestine: British restrictions on Jewish immigration

 [S]ubstantial unofficial and unauthorized movements of people must be expected, and these will require considerable force to prevent, for the patience of many of the persons involved is, and in my opinion with justification, nearing the breaking point.
 It cannot be overemphasized that many of these people are now desperate, that they have become accustomed under German rule to employ every possible means to reach their end, and that the fear of death does not restrain them.

 The Harrison report changed U.S. policy in the occupied zones, and U.S. policy increasingly focused on helping Jews escape Eastern Europe.
 Jews escaping post-war anti-Semitic attacks in Eastern Europe learned to avoid the British zone and generally moved through American zones.

 In April 1946, the Anglo-American Committee of Enquiry reported that given a chance, half a million Jews would immigrate to Palestine:

 In Poland, Hungary and Rumania, the chief desire is to get out. ...
 The vast majority of the Jewish displaced persons and migrants, however, believe that the only place which offers a prospect is Palestine."

 A survey of Jewish DPs found 96.8% would choose Palestine.
+In reality less wanted to go to Palestine but DP's responded to Zionist requests that they write Palestine.

 The Anglo-American Committee recommended that 100,000 Jews be immediately admitted into Palestine.
 U.S. President Truman pressured the British to accede to this demand.
 Despite British government promises to abide by the committee's decision, the British decided to persist with restrictions on Jewish migration.
 Foreign Secretary Bevin remarked that the American pressure to admit 100,000 Jews into Palestine was because "they do not want too many of them in New York".
 Prime Minister Clement Attlee announced that 100,000 Jews would not be permitted into Palestine long as the "illegal armies" of Palestine (meaning the Jewish militias) were not disbanded.